Potential risks for arthroscopic shoulder and elbow surgery

 It is possible that a portion of a small surgical instrument may break down within the joint.
 This complication is rare and if it happens it can usually be removed with arthroscopic techniques.
 In some cases an incision may be needed to remove the part of a tool.

-A few smaller nerves and some very important nerves cross the joint where the surgery is done and can be damaged by an arthroscopic procedure.
-This complication is rare, but when it happens it can have serious consequences that may require additional treatment.
+A few smaller nerves and some very important nerves cross the joint where the surgery is done and can be damaged by an surgical procedure.
+This complication is rare, but when it happens it can have serious consequences that may require additional surgery.

 Small sensory nerves lie directly under the skin near the incision areas for arthroscopy.
 During the incision it is possible to damage these small nerves with the result of an area of sensory loss or a focused area of pain and skin sensitivity.
 These symptoms usually clear up over time.